OrangoMango/HandwrittenDigitsRecognizer/README.md

 # HandwrittenDigitsRecognizer
-Handwritten digits recognizer using a neural network
+Handwritten digits recognizer by using a neural network.
+Short video about it: [YouTube](https://youtube.com/shorts/ZE2NT-mdVBc?si=nZa1vGP0JAuYuont)

 # How to use
 * Download the MNIST training images from [here](http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz)